Zeyun-Deng/Zeyun-Deng.github.io/_tabs/about.md

 **MPhil Candidate in Urban Governance & Design**, *The Hong Kong University of Science and Technology (Guangzhou)*

 I'm Zeyun Deng, exploring **next-generation AI for urban science** at HKUST(GZ).
-My current research focuses on computational policy analysis and AI-enhanced urban resilience strategies, mainly focusing on planning document intelligence with large language models(LLMs) and knowledge graphs(KGs).
+My current research focuses on computational policy analysis and AI-enhanced urban resilience strategies, mainly focusing on the application of large language models(LLMs) and knowledge graphs(KGs).
 I also had experience in spatial computing (ArcGIS/GEE) and AI generative urban design (Stable Diffusion/GANs).

 As a dual National Scholarship recipient (2021, 2023) and winner of international urban design competitions (WUPENiCITY/Yuanye Cup), I actively bridge academia and practice.
 My work has been presented at ACSP2024 (Association of Collegiate Schools of Planning 2024 Conference) and exhibited at the 9th Shenzhen-Hong Kong Bi-City Biennale, while also engaging the public through [Bilibili](https://space.bilibili.com/34034241) and [Xiaohongshu](https://www.xiaohongshu.com/user/profile/5d412aec00000000110288e8).
 I also maintain student memberships in the Architectural Society of China and the ACM China Council SIGSPATIAL Chapter, driving innovation at the intersection of urban planning and AI.

-**Back to [Home Page](https://zeyun-deng.github.io/) for more infromation!**

 ## Education